How to Cook Quinoa

 1. Give it a Quick Rinse

 Quinoa grows with a bitter-tasting, protective coating called saponin.
 Though what you buy in grocery stores is pre-rinsed quinoa, another run under the faucet doesn't hurt.
-Pour uncooked quinoa into a fine-mesh sieve and put it under cold water for a few seconds.
+Pour uncooked quinoa into a fine-mesh strainer and run it under cold water for a few seconds.
 Shake off any excess water before starting your recipe.

 2. Toast to Maximize Flavor

 You can add a bit of nuttiness to a dish if you toast the quinoa in a skillet before boiling it.
-For every 1 1/2 cups quinoa, heat 1 tablespoon of a neutral oil, like canola (not olive oil), in a skillet on medium-low heat.
+For every 1 1/2 cups quinoa, heat 1 tablespoon of a neutral oil, like canola (not olive oil), in a skillet over medium-low heat.
 Stay vigilant: Stir the grains constantly to avoid burning, watching for that perfect golden moment, around 6 to 8 minutes.

 3. Mix Up the Liquids

 Water is this grain's go-to companion, but other liquids–think low-sodium chicken, mushroom or vegetable broth–add flavor.
 Just keep the ratio 2 cups liquid to 1 cup quinoa.
 Add a splash of dry white wine for further oomph: 1/2 cup wine plus 1 1/2 cups broth for every 1 cup of quinoa.

 4. Watch the Time

 Quinoa cooks quickly–in about 20 minutes, start to finish.
 Some package directions tell you to turn off the heat once the liquid boils and you've stirred in the grain.
-We prefer to bring the cooking liquid to a boil, stir in the grain, then turn the heat down to low, cover and simmer gently, until all the liquid is absorbed.
-You'll know it's is done because it will look like it has popped open, revealing the germ of the kernel.
+We prefer to bring the cooking liquid to a boil, stir in the grain, turn the heat down to low, then cover and simmer gently until all the liquid is absorbed.
+You'll know when the grain is done because it will look like it has popped open, revealing the germ of the kernel.